The Value of Retrofitting Non Structural Seismic Restraints in Your Building

 Look around your building or workplace right now.
 You'll probably see a lot of things you normally wouldn't consider dangerous.

 In the blink of an eye, things are falling, tipping and flying all over the place!

 Because of this, it's important to restrain any objects in your building that could become hazards in the event of an earthquake.

 This simple act could save lives, and save you millions in repair costs.

 But you shouldn't just install any type of restraint...

-Installing specialised seismic restraints can ensure dangerous objects are at less risk of causing severe damage.
+Installing specialised seismic restraints can ensure dangerous objects are at less risk of harming people or causing severe damage.